sakshamthukral/CaptionCraft-Image-Captioning/README.md

 **7  Conclusion**

 In conclusion, our exploration into different approaches for training image captioning models has unveiled valuable insights to improve  accuracy  and  model  resilience.
 We  trained  to  merge  architecture  and  discussed  its  comparison  with  “Inject” architectures.
 We  observed  that  the  “Merge”  architecture,  by  decoupling  the  encoding  and  decoding  processes,  can  yield improvements in captioning accuracy and efficiency.
-This approach mallowed for more flexible interactions between the image and language modalities, enabling the model to capture intricate relationships and enhance overall performance.
+This approach allowed for more flexible interactions between the image and language modalities, enabling the model to capture intricate relationships and enhance overall performance.

 We  also  investigated  the  impact  of  two  image  encoder  architectures,  VGGNet  and  Inception,  on  the  quality  and informativeness of encoded representations.
 The findings underscored the significance of the choice of the encoder, with Inception demonstrating superior performance.
 The multi-scale features extracted by Inception contributed to more detailed and contextually relevant captions, showcasing the importance of selecting an image encoder architecture considering the complexities of the image dataset.